Merzasphor/MWSE/docs/source/lua/type/tes3faction.rst

 ----------------------------------------------------------------------------------------------------

 `actorFlags`_ (`number`_)
+    Read-only.
 A number representing the actor flags.
 Truly a bit field.

 `attributes`_ (`table`_)
+    Read-only.
 An array-style table holding the two attributes that govern advancement.

 `boundingBox`_ (`tes3boundingBox`_)
     The bounding box for the object.

 `cloneCount`_ (`number`_)
+    Read-only.
 The number of clones that exist of this actor.

 `deleted`_ (`boolean`_)
     The deleted state of the object.